tolauwae/phd-thesis/src/foundations/foundations.typ

 To illustrate the usefulness of the correctness criteria, //and show they are by no means trivial to prove for every debugger, we will discuss them for a few interesting debuggers built on our tiny remote semantic.

-#note[In fact, we only noticed when going over the progress proof, that the _E-Fallback_ rule was missing in the first version of #remotedbg.]Aside from these specific correctness criteria for debuggers, it is often a good idea to also proof the typical _progress_ and _preservation_ properties @pierce02 for the debugger semantics.
+//#note[In fact, we only noticed when going over the progress proof, that the _E-Fallback_ rule was missing in the first version of #remotedbg.]Aside from these specific correctness criteria for debuggers, it is often a good idea to also proof the typical _progress_ and _preservation_ properties @pierce02 for the debugger semantics.
-Especially progress, generally serves as an important sanity check that the debugger is well-defined, and that there are no missing rules.
+//Especially progress, generally serves as an important sanity check that the debugger is well-defined, and that there are no missing rules.
-We provide the proofs for progress and preservation for our tiny remote debugger, and all other debuggers that follow in this chapter, in @app:progress.
+//We provide the proofs for progress and preservation for our tiny remote debugger, and all other debuggers that follow in this chapter, in @app:progress.

 == A conventional debugger for #stlc